1995 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 1995-D Nickel Value

-The 1995-D Jefferson nickel achieved the highest production volume among all 1995 varieties.
+The 1995-D Jefferson nickel achieved the highest production volume among all 1995 varieties, with 888,112,000 coins struck at the Denver Mint — surpassing even Philadelphia’s massive output.
 This production surge represented the Denver facility’s response to increased circulation demand during a period of economic expansion.

 The defining characteristic that separates common 1995-D nickels from valuable specimens is striking quality.
-The copper-nickel composition inherently resists achieving sharp strikes, particularly on the complex architectural details of Monticello’s entrance steps, making Full Steps designation especially challenging for high-volume production runs like the 1995-D.
+The cupronickel composition inherently resists achieving sharp strikes, particularly on the complex architectural details of Monticello’s entrance steps, making Full Steps designation especially challenging for high-volume production runs.

 1995-D Nickel Price/Grade Chart